Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 In the mid 2000's Finis established mod $\ell$ non-vanishing of central Hecke $L$-values over an imaginary quadratic field in a self-dual family arising from the anticyclotomic $\BZ_p$-deformation of a self-dual Hecke character \cite{Fin1,Fin2}.
 He proved the non-vanishing for all except finitely many $\nu$.
 His notably different approach relies on the arithmetic of $U(1)$-theta functions with complex multiplication, studied via Mumford's theory of geometric theta functions, the Manin--Mumford conjecture and elliptic units.
 It has applications to Iwasawa theory of elliptic curves, specifically to Iwasawa main conjectures (cf.~\cite{SU,BKO}).
 In light of its dependence on elliptic units the approach does not yet generalise to CM fields.

 Hida's mod $\ell$ non-vanishing of Hecke $L$-values over a general CM field has found applications to the arithmetic of the CM field (cf.~\cite{Hi:MC,Oh}).
 It is an ingredient in Hsieh's 2014 proof of Eisenstein congruence divisibility \cite{Hs2} towards the CM Iwasawa main conjecture over a CM field.
 However, in 2018 a gap was found in Hida's strategy, specifically in his proof of Zariski density of CM points on a self-product of $\CX$.
-In a recent paper \cite{Hi4} Hida recovered\footnote{For the case $F=\BQ$, see also \cite{nv:CM} and \cite{Oh'}.} several of the results of \cite{Hi1,Hi2,Hsieh:nv}.
+In a recent paper \cite{Hi4} Hida recovered\footnote{For the case $F=\BQ$, see also \cite{nv:CM,Oh'}.} several of the results of \cite{Hi1,Hi2,Hsieh:nv}.
 However, if $\deg \fp =1$, then the non-vanishing is only proved for infinitely many characters $\nu$ and {\it not} all except finitely many $\nu$ as originally claimed.
 Consequently, Hsieh's proof \cite{Hs2} of $\ell$-indivisibility of an ancillary Eisenstein series on the unitary group $U(2,1)$, and hence that of the main result of \cite{Hs2} towards the CM Iwasawa main conjecture are incomplete.

 In this paper we establish a uniform non-vanishing of self-dual Hecke $L$-values over a general CM field $K$ by a new method.
-For a self-dual Hecke character $\lambda$ over $K$, we prove that
+For a self-dual Hecke character $\lambda$ over $K$ and a degree one prime $\fp$ of $F$, we prove that

 for {\it all except finitely many} finite order characters $\nu$ of $\Gamma_\fp$ such that $\varepsilon(\lambda\nu)=+1$~(see~Theorem~\ref{gnv}).
-We emphasise that this non-vanishing holds independent of the degree of $\fp$, being the first result of its kind if $\deg \fp >1$.
 We also prove an analogous mod $\ell$ non-vanishing for primes $\ell \neq p$ ordinary with respect to the CM quadratic extension $K/F$ {(see~Theorem~\ref{mainthm})}.
 The latter leads to completion of Hsieh's proof of Eisenstein congruence divisibility towards the CM main conjecture (see~ Theorem~\ref{mc}).
-The finer non-vanishing also implies a rigidity for zero divisor of anticyclotomic Katz $\fp$-adic $L$-function and points to new phenomena (see Theorem~\ref{Katz-rigidity}).